PV-314/lfl3-kit/readme.txt

 lfl-utils-alpha1Variable.gp and lfl-utils-alpha3Variable.gp, respectively contain
 the code for each of these two cases.

+Finally, lfl-utils-general.gp, step2-utils.gp and step4-utils.gp
-Finally, lfl-utils-general.gp contains common code used by both lfl-utils-alpha1Variable.gp and lfl-utils-alpha3Variable.gp.
+contain common code used by both lfl-utils-alpha1Variable.gp and lfl-utils-alpha3Variable.gp.

 HOW TO USE
 ==========
 We recommend that you create a copy of one of the param-search-egX.gp files for the particular linear form that is of interest to you.

+Create/copy a egX_search_general() function.
+This will contain all the parameters for the linear form you are considering, as well as the code to call the functions that do the actual calculations.

 The variables that need to be assigned values are:
 	bigD,matveevChi,d